Chapter Twenty: Emergence

 "Or that."

-"That's the game, Julian."
+"Then you've learned nothing.
+That's the game, Julian."

 She flipped the cereal card.
 Behind it, written small: GHOST.

-"Ha!"
-Ben said, sitting up.
+"Ha," Ben said, sitting up.
 "Called it.
 I am the GOAT of this game."

 "You got one round right," Theo said.